Skip to content

 Audience: rental property owners who want to understand the baseline, unavoidable expenses associated with tenant turnover — regardless of tenant behavior, property age, or wear levels.

-Yes. but required cleaning, safety updates, and habitability repairs cannot be declined.
+Are optional upgrades required?
+Optional upgrades may be declined.
+However, required cleaning, safety updates, and habitability repairs must be completed.

 • Bathrooms